getbubblenow/bubble/docs/docker-launcher.md

 If you're running Windows, or if the above script has problems installing Docker, please [install Docker manually](https://docs.docker.com/engine/install/).

-If you're on Mac OS X or Linux, after installing Docker you can try to re-run the above script and it will probably work since Docker is already installed.
+If you're on Mac OS X or Linux, after installing Docker please re-run the above script.

 If you're on Windows or would like to run the Bubble docker image directly, follow the instructions below in "Manual Setup".